clasod2736/Algorithm/0001-two-sum/README.md

 </div>

-<strong>All of the codes you can check in the "ts" file and also check my thoughts and review in NOTES.md</strong>
+<strong>All of the codes you can check in the .ts file and also check my thoughts in NOTES.md</strong>